aurbano/Nebula/README.md

-#Nebula
+# Nebula

 > An HTML5+JavaScript Nebula text effect, it displays text by making rectangles/circles float inside it.

 ![Nebula](https://raw.githubusercontent.com/aurbano/Nebula/master/misc/screenshot.png)

-##Installation
+## Installation
 Download the source code and include the files in the `src` folder (css and js).
 You can obviously customize the css to your needs.

-Read more about it here: http://urbanoalvarez.es/blog/making-of-nebula-text/
+Read more about it here: https://aurbano.eu/note/2014-10-21-making-of-nebula-text/

 It requires jQuery to work, so make sure it's included before the `nebula.js` script.

-##→ Demo
+## Demo
 I've built some visualizations using Nebula, if you have created something cool let me know via an issue and I'll add it here

-* [Main demo](http://urbanoalvarez.es/Nebula/): Sample demo with dat.gui controls to play with the settings.
+* [Main demo](https://aurbano.github.io/Nebula/): Sample demo with dat.gui controls to play with the settings.
-* [Music Nebula](http://urbanoalvarez.es/Nebula/music.html): Nebula instance synced (automatically) with an audio track for explosions.
+* [Music Nebula](https://aurbano.github.io/Nebula/music.html): Nebula instance synced (automatically) with an audio track for explosions.
-* [Embedded](http://urbanoalvarez.es/blog/making-of-nebula-text/): Example where I have embedded Nebula inside a div on a page.
+* [Embedded](https://aurbano.eu/note/2014-10-21-making-of-nebula-text/): Example where I have embedded Nebula inside a div on a page.

-##Usage
+## Usage
 Add an HTML container where you would like the text to appear:

 ```html